JB Pritzker, Governor, State of Illinois

 • an abusive family environment that threatens the student’s health or safety, or

-• the student being unable to locate his parents.
+• the student being unable to locate their parents.

 Examples of acceptable documentation to collect from the student include: